orenazad/Render-Tracker/README.md

 It was very bittersweet.
 I was genuinely excited that Adobe was finally implementing this feature natively into After Effects.
 After all, I only decided to develop Render Tracker because I really believed it would be valuable to users like myself.

-The final product works works exactly as I envisoned it when this idea first came to mind.
-The display on the app is updated seamlessly and with no noticable latency.
+The final product works works exactly as I hoped.
+The display on the app is updated seamlessly and with no noticeable latency.
 The notifications are sent out instantly and reliably.
 The render and clear-queue buttons on the app work quickly and flawlessly.
 I definitely feel that I made something I can be very proud of, and for that alone I think the project was worth it.

-Looking back, the whole process was quite enjoyable and undoubtedly a valuable and irreplacable learning experience.
-It provided software engineering and development experience which simply can't be taught in class.
+Looking back, the whole process was quite enjoyable and undoubtedly a valuable and irreplaceable learning experience.
+It provided software engineering and development experience which simply can't be taught in the classroom.
 Besides, now I can share the code here and *hopefully* provide a resource for others.
-Maybe it just provides an interesting read!

 While I walked through many of the crucial pieces of this project, I really only covered a small portion of the code I wrote.
 What I did display was only what ended up being successful, and doesn't represent the wild amount of learning, debugging, testing, reading, *improvement*, and occasional trial and error that got me here.
 Developing any big project isn't easy, but I believe it's worth it, so don't give up when it gets rough!
 I hope this project can serve as some form of inspiration for others looking to develop for Adobe applications or whatever else they may feel passionate about.